- Schumacher clobbered Battiston but avoided a red card

 The history of the FIFA World Cup ™ is punctuated with extraordinary matches that linger in the memory decades later.
 The semi-final of Spain 82 between West Germany and France is one such match - indeed it must go down as one of the most exciting games of football ever.

-This clash of styles between two diametrically opposed schools of football was nothing new: for twenty years or more, classy French sides had pitched their talent against German teams epitomising the will to win, determination and fighting spirit.
+This clash of styles between two diametrically opposed schools of football was nothing new: for twenty years or more, classy French sides had pitched their talent against West German teams epitomising the will to win, determination and fighting spirit.
 With captain Michel Platini pulling the strings in midfield it was clear right from the outset that the French would have the technical edge over a typically solid German outfit.
 Led out by captain Manfred Kaltz, the Mannschaft set out their defensive stall early on, allowing the French to mount a series of raids on Toni Schumacher's goal.

 Pierre Littbarski gave the French their first scare when his sweetly struck free-kick came back off a post.
 But the tricky winger did not have to wait long before opening the score, smashing home a volley beyond the grasp of French keeper Jean-Luc Ettori from 25 yards out.
 Ettori had palmed out a shot from Klaus Fischer, but when the ball fell to Littbarski, he made no mistake.